 All of our contract manufacturers must comply with the applicable GMPs, which include quality control and quality assurance requirements as well as the corresponding maintenance of records and documentation.
 If our contract manufacturers do not comply with the applicable GMPs and other FDA regulatory requirements, we may be subject to product liability claims, the availability of marketed products for sale could be reduced, our product commercialization could be delayed or subject to restrictions, we may be unable to meet demand for our products and may lose potential revenues and we could suffer delays in the progress of preclinical testing and clinical trials for products under development.
 We do not have control over our third-party manufacturers' compliance with these regulations and standards.

-Moreover, while we may choose to manufacture ProBiora3 products ourselves in the future, we have no experience in the manufacture of pharmaceutical or biological products for clinical trials or commercial purposes.
+Moreover, while we may choose to manufacture our products ourselves in the future, we have no experience in the manufacture of pharmaceutical or biological products for clinical trials or commercial purposes.
 If we decide to manufacture products, we would be subject to the regulatory requirements described above.
 In addition, we would require substantial additional capital and would be subject to delays or difficulties encountered in manufacturing pharmaceutical or biological products.
 Regardless of the manufacturer of our products, we will be subject to continuing obligations regarding the submission of safety reports and other post-market information.

-We may be unable to find a method to produce MU1140-S in large-scale commercial quantities.
-If we cannot, we will be unable to generate revenues from sales of our MU1140-S product candidate.
+We may be unable to find a method to produce MU1140 in large-scale commercial quantities.
+If we cannot, we will be unable to generate revenues from sales of our MU1140 product candidate.

-Our antibiotic product candidate, MU1140-S, is a synthetic form of MU1140 produced by our strain of S. mutans.
+Our antibiotic product candidate, MU1140, is produced by our strain of S. mutans.
 To date, it has been produced only in laboratory cultures.
 In March 2005 we successfully developed a methodology for producing MU1140 in quantities sufficient to undertake its preclinical testing.
-In addition, we developed the DPOLT synthetic chemistry methodology to allow large-scale commercial production of the MU1140-S antibiotic.
-However, this methodology may not be feasible for cost effective, large scale manufacture.
-If we are not able to utilize this methodology for large-scale manufacture, we will be unable to partner and generate revenues from this product candidate and our business, financial condition and results of operations will be materially adversely affected.
-We have recently retained Bachem to refine and scale-up GMP production of MU1140-S. The manufacturing of MU1140-S is a highly exacting and complex process.
-Manufacturing MU1140-S on a commercial scale has not yet been achieved so there are additional risks.
+In addition, we developed the DPOLT synthetic chemistry methodology to allow large-scale commercial production of, a synthetic version of MU1140, known as MU1140-S. However, this methodology may not be feasible for cost effective, large scale manufacture.
+We also recently entered into an exclusive collaboration agreement with Intrexon Corporation to use its advanced transgene and cell engineering platforms to achieve sufficient production quantities of MU1140.
+While preliminary results from these efforts have demonstrated progress in the increase in production of MU1140 we need to contract with a third party manufacturer to produce additional quantities in order to be able to pursue further preclinical testing.
+If we are not able to utilize either of these methodologies for large-scale manufacture, we will be unable to partner and generate revenues from this product candidate and our business, financial condition and results of operations will be materially adversely affected.
+The manufacturing of MU1140 or any other possible antibiotic product candidates based on lantibiotics, is a highly exacting and complex process.
+Manufacturing MU1140 or any other antibiotic candidates derived from lantibiotics on a commercial scale has not yet been achieved so there are additional risks that such efforts will not be successful.
+The Intrexon technology may not be feasible to efficiently develop methodologies to enable large scale manufacturing of MU1140 or other antibiotic product candidates.
 Third-party manufacturers must have additional technical skills and must take multiple steps to attempt to control the manufacturing processes.

-Our ProBiora3 products and our LPT3-04 Weight Loss, SMaRT Replacement Therapy and MU1140-S product candidates face various forms of competition from other products in the marketplace.
+Our ProBiora3 products and our antibiotic product candidates and other product candidates face various forms of competition from other products in the marketplace.